grafana/writers-toolkit/docs/sources/write/style-guide/style-conventions/index.md

 ### Italic

-Use italics formatting, \_ in Markdown, to emphasize a specific word or phrase.
+Use italics formatting (\_ in Markdown), to emphasize a specific word or phrase.
 This is particularly useful when defining a term for the first time.

 **Recommended:** The Prometheus data model is arranged into _metrics_ that consist of a _timestamp_ and a _sample_.